Define Callable functions

 })

-we may give onCall an options argument object, of type CallableOptions, a subclass of GlobalOptions, as the first argument.
-Options include region, concurrency, minInstances and maxInstances.
+onCall accepts an optional options object, of type CallableOptions, a subclass of GlobalOptions, as the first argument.

 const options: CallableOptions = {